osrf-migration/vrx-wiki/tutorials/AddingSensors.md

 ## Create a new launch file

 The launch file is an extension of the sandisland.launch file in the robotx_gazebo package.
-By creating your own, you can change the robot_description to our new nps_robotx.xacro file (and perhaps add other functionality).
+By creating your own, you can change the robot_description to our new `nps_robotx.xacro file` (and perhaps add other functionality).

+In the `nps_robotx` example repository, there is an `nps_sandisland.launch` file that serves as a working example showing how we can use the original launch file as a starting point and extend it with our own parameters.

 ## Launch